Important Links Referencing Aesthetic Realism

 Home Page: "Edward Green teaches at the Aesthetic Realism Foundation and at the Manhattan School of Music, where he has been on the faculty since 1984" Professor Green's many conference appearances and publications are noted in this site.

-Selected Compositions by E. Green
+Selected Compositions by Edward Green

 "Aesthetic Realism Explains the Beauty of Jazz and of Duke Ellington" by Carrie Wilson